Grand Ballet in one act

 The Sacrifices to Cupid was the final ballet composed by Ludwig Minkus as Ballet Composer of the Imperial Theatres before the post was abolished by Ivan Vsevolozsky in 1886.
 It is possible that the ballet was a recreation of one of Charles Didelot’s many allegorical ballets based on Greek-Roman mythology, or rather that Didelot’s ballets were what inspired Petipa to create this ballet.

-In 1893, The Sacrifices of Cupid was staged in a revival by Lev Ivanov, which premièred on the 8th October [O.S.
+In 1893, The Sacrifices to Cupid was staged in a revival by Lev Ivanov, which premièred on the 8th October [O.S.
 26th September] at the Imperial Mariinsky Theatre with Olga Preobrazhenskaya as Chloë.

 - Letellier, Robert Ignatius (2008) The Ballets of Ludwig Minkus.
 Cambridge Scholars Publishing